-Despite not being seaworthy, a LEGO model of Australia’s new icebreaker is sure to inspire budding Antarctic expeditioners to set sail for the icy continent, when it goes on public display for the first time this weekend.
+It may not be seaworthy but a LEGO model of Australia’s new icebreaker is sure to inspire budding Antarctic expeditioners to set sail for the icy continent when it goes on public display for the first time this weekend.

 The 3.2 metre-long model of RSV Nuyina (noy-ee-nah), is constructed from 117,612 bricks and took certified LEGO professional Ryan McNaught, aka ‘The Brickman’ 328 hours to build.